Apochilles/Cats-R-Us/README.md

 ### Current features include:

+-   Create user with auth
 -   View all cats available for adoption with pagination
+-   Filter cats by attribute
 -   Adopt cats and view your adopted cats
--   Filtering cats by attribute
--   Add, edit and remove cats
+-   Add, edit and remove cats from listing
--   Create user

 ### Future developments: